 Most residential movers employ enclosed vans or trailer units for weather protection.
 Furniture and related products might sustain expensive damage if exposed to the hot sun or chilly rain.

 Furniture and household items need to be packaged carefully with some skill.
-To ensure that there is little to no damage done in transit, professional movers employ a variety of strategies and equipment.
+To ensure that there is little to no damage done in transit, professional movers employ various strategies and equipment.
 The following are some tools and methods used in the moving industry:

 - Dollies and skids to avoid carrying large goods by hand